froxCZ/taxi-ride-sharing-simulation/README.md

 # Ridesharing simulation #

-This is an app for simulating taxis' with and withour ride sharing.
-More details is in the paper.pdf
+This is an app for simulating taxis with and without ride sharing.
+More details are in the [paper.pdf](https://bitbucket.org/froxCZ/taxi-ride-sharing-simulation/raw/46446360d0f50531374d78b78814cb2fe25f3d7f/paper.pdf)

 ### Requirements ###